cmu-db/noisepage/src/include/storage/index/design_doc.md

 ### Non-Blocking manner

 The idea of creating index without blocking modifications on the table comes from [Postgres](https://www.postgresql.org/docs/11/sql-createindex.html).
-We use the same idea here.
-The creation of an index will be completed in three transactions:
+We use the similar idea here with small modifications .
+The creation of an index will be completed in two transactions:
-* The first transaction adds a record corresponding to the index into the system catalogs and sets the status of index to be ```INVALID```.
+* The first transaction adds a record corresponding to the index into the system catalogs and sets the status of index to be ```READY```(allow insert/update but does not allow deletes nor queries)
-* The second transaction takes the first scan of the target table, builds the index and sets the status of the index in system catalogs to be ```READY``` (allow insert/update but does not allow queries) after building the index.
+* The second transaction takes the scan of the whole target table and builds the index by adding all entries of its snapshot into the index.
+After that the transaction sets the status of the index in system catalogs to be ```VALID``` and commits.
-* The third transaction takes the second scan of the target table, adds missing parts during the first scan of the table (the second transaction) and set the status of the index in system catalogs to be ```VALID``` after building the index.

-Note that before each scan of the whole table, the transaction should wait for all running transactions modifying the target table to terminate.
-Besides, after the second scan of the table, the (third) transaction should wait for all transactions older than it and taking snapshots of the target table to terminate.
-After that, the status can only be set to ```VALID```.
+Note that before the start of the second transaction, the building process should wait for all running transactions to terminate, whose timestamps are smaller than the commit timestamp of the first transaction in the building process (the transaction adding a new entry on index into catalog).

 For uniqueness constraint, we does not allow building an index on a non-unique attribute or non-unique attributes.
 That means we will check the validity of the unique constraint in first transaction and abort the whole operation if violated rather than leaving an ```INVALID``` index in [Postgres](https://www.postgresql.org/docs/11/sql-createindex.html)